WHAT IS IT?

 OPPD crews also responded to Hurricanes Katrina and Sandy.
 In fact, it was Hurricane Sandy that led to changes in how mutual aid works, said Ryan Mayberry, manager of OPPD’s Elkhorn Service Center.

 Sandy, which struck the East Coast in October 2012, left millions in 21 states without power.
 It was clear the industry needed a national response plan, in addition to response on a regional level.
 The largest utilities in the country belong to the greater National Mutual Assistance Resource Team, and within that group are regional groups.

 OPPD belongs to the Midwest Mutual Assistance Group, through which OPPD crews were sent to Florida.
 Mayberry said OPPD, like many other utilities, belong to multiple mutual aid networks.

-Other organizations to which OPPD belongs include: Public Power Mutual Aid Network, which is tied to the American Public Power Association; Edison Electric, which covers the investor-owned utilities; Nebraska Mutual Aid; and a one-on-one agreement with Colorado Springs Utilities in Colorado, among others.
+OPPD also belongs to: Public Power Mutual Aid Network, which is tied to the American Public Power Association; Edison Electric, which covers the investor-owned utilities; Nebraska Mutual Aid; and a one-on-one agreement with Colorado Springs Utilities in Colorado, among others.